0xFA7E/data_clean/README.md

 2. Implement empty folder deletion

-3. Standarize verbosity options
+3. Deduplicate files

+4. Refactor hashcollector+hashmerge

-4. Investigate feasibility of parallelization(would def rework whole structure)
+5. Investigate feasibility of parallelization(would def rework whole structure)

-5. Collect more file hashes from various systems to make more robust cleaning.
+6. Collect more file hashes from various systems to make more robust cleaning.
   5a.
 Include utility to collect hashes for more rapid harvesting from new systems

+7. Setup dev branch

 # usage
 Note: Usage here is outdated as project is being updated.
 Refer to program help for more information.